Inside Ukraine’s elite corps where NATO combat medicine faces drone war reality check

 The 2014 Russian invasion of Ukraine highlighted a critical gap in the country’s military medical system, which was still relying on outdated Soviet-era protocols.
 With the Ukrainian Army slow to update its medical standards, volunteer groups like the Hospitallers stepped in, bringing Western medical practices and pushing for the creation of a professional corps of combat medics — a landmark reform that was achieved in 2017.

-The Hospitallers volunteer medic battalion was founded during Russia’s 2014 invasion by Yana Zinkevych, then aged just 19-year-old.
-The paramedic volunteer had led over 200 soldiers to safety before a car crash left her disabled in 2015.
-She then continued her activism as one of Ukraine’s youngest MPs.
-In 2022, Yana was recognised by the BBC as one of the 100 most inspiring and influential women worldwide.
+The Hospitallers medic battalion was founded during Russia’s 2014 invasion by Yana Zinkevych, then just 19 years old.
+Then a paramedic volunteer, she had led over 200 soldiers to safety before a car crash left her disabled in 2015.
+She then, Yana continued her activism as one of Ukraine’s youngest lawmakers.
+In 2022, she was recognized by the BBC as one of the 100 most inspiring and influential women worldwide.

-By 2024, the Hospitallers had grown into Ukraine’s largest medical battalion, with 500 volunteers and 80 crews, having evacuated over 17,000 injured servicemen during the full-scale invasion.
-Operating directly on the frontlines, their crews are often the first on the scene, providing critical first aid and evacuation.
-Their commitment goes beyond the battlefield, offering post-hospital care and supporting the families of those affected by the war.
+By 2024, the Hospitallers had grown into Ukraine’s largest medical battalion, with 500 volunteers and 80 crews, having conducted over 17,000 evacuations during the full-scale invasion.
+Operating directly on the frontlines, their crews are often the first on the scene, providing critical first aid and provides care beyond the battlefield, offering post-hospital care, and supporting the families of those affected by the war.

 The long road to Ukraine’s elite medic corps